vahidinj/portfolio/README.md

 ## Career Highlights

-- **Data Science/Analysis**: Created detailed cost estimates from big data, aiding successful bids for a $1.5 billion government contract.
+- **Data Science/Analysis**: Created detailed cost estimates from disparate data, aiding successful bids for a $1.5 billion government contract.
 - **Cost Optimization**: Identified potential savings of $276.9M (78%) by modeling and evaluating alternative courses of action.
 - **Research and Modeling**: Conducted novel research in physics by applying advanced mathematical modeling and Python simulations.

 ## Get in Touch